urbit/docs/docs/arvo/state.md

 We can see that app state is being saved, but when, where, and how?

 The state is stored as the second thing in the `|_` line.
-In our case, it's simply an atom named `state`.
+In our case, it's simply an atom named `sum`.
 We change it by producing our state not with `+>.$` (as before), but with `+>.$(state (add state arg))`.
 We've seen all these parts before, but you might not recognize them.